Freedyool/TG-Awesome-Blog/README.md

 ## Documentation

+Step1.

+Send me an email to let me know you want to join us.

+Step2.

+Visit [Github Dev]https://github.dev/Freedyool/TG-Awesome-Blog/ to edit our project.

+Step3.

+Push your commit to main branch, it will trig deploy by Github Actions.

+Step4.

+Visit the [website](http://www.yooll.ltd/) to check your update after a few minutes.

+e.g.

-Please give me a `PR` to add your blog to the blog site.
+You can also give me a `PR` to add your blog to our blog site.

 ## Changelog